Fleas are challenging for all cat owners.

 I’ve chosen different kinds of treatments so you can pick the most convenient one for you and your cat.

-Bayer’s over-the-counter flea prevention is among the most effective topical treatments.
+Bayer’s flea prevention is among the most effective topical treatments.
 It kills through contact without the need for fleas to bite your cat to die.
 The treatment kills adult fleas, flea larvae, and flea eggs to break the life cycle of the insect.

 What makes it convenient is being easy to use.
 You simply apply it on the back of your cat’s neck, at the base of the skull.
 The treatment can be used with small cats of 8 weeks and older that weigh from 5 to 9 pounds.

 These pre-measured tubes start working after 12 hours and provide 30-day protection.
 They have no fragrance and get water-resistant after 24 hours.
 All you need is to apply them once-a-month.

 - Kills through contact

 - Lasts for 30 days

 - Not applicable for large cats

 - Veterinarian recommended monthly ﬂea treatment for cats

 - Kills through contact; No biting required